-Even though the Living Trust Plus™ is irrevocable, you retain a high degree of control over your trust assets because:
+Even though the Living Trust Plus® is irrevocable, you retain a high degree of control over your trust assets because:

-Certified Elder Law Attorney and Medicaid Asset Protection expert, Evan H. Farr, CELA, has written three books that have reached #1 on the Amazon Bestseller List.
+Certified Elder Law Attorney and Medicaid Asset Protection expert, Evan H. Farr, CELA, has written four books that have reached #1 on the Amazon Bestseller List.
 These books feature detailed information about The Living Trust Plus™.
-For more information, please click on the book cover and read the press release or search for the book title on Amazon.com.
+For more information, please search for the book title on Amazon.com.

-Evan Farr recently spoke about Living Trust Plus™ on two radio shows.
+Evan Farr recently spoke about Living Trust Plus™ on various television and radio shows.
 Click on the links below to listen to the broadcasts.